imarthurg/node-xls-to-query/README.md

 # node-xls-to-query
-A script to generate SQL's queries from a csv exported by pgadmin
+A script to generate SQL's queries from a csv file